-No laptops are allowed in lecture unless pre-approved by the Head GSI or the Professor.
-DSP note-takers should contact the Head GSI before the first day of class. iPads and other tablets (laid flat and being used for note-taking) are ok but not encouraged.
+iPads and other tablets (laid flat and being used for note-taking) are ok.
+Laptop use must be pre-approved by the Head GSI or the Professor.
+Those with pre-approval, including DSP note-takers, should introduce themselves to Prof. Olney in person before lecture.
 Cell phones should be turned off and put away in your backpack or bag, not left out on your desk or lap.
-You may use the calculator function on your smart phone in lecture or lab section during group work.
+You may however use the calculator function on your smart phone in lecture or lab section as needed during group work.